 Patience Is a Virtue

 Just as you normally would, make sure to heat up the grill in advance but give it up to an additional 5 or so minutes to get to temperature on cold days.
 Plan for additional cooking times as most foods will take longer to grill to completion.

-(Quick tip: in extreme cold, line the inside of a charcoal grill with heavy duty tinfoil.
+Pro Tip: in extreme cold, line the inside of a charcoal grill with heavy-duty tinfoil.
 This will help contain and reflect the heat.
 Make sure to make holes where the vents are to allow airflow.)

 I am sure you have heard this one before.
 This really applies to every season but is especially true in the cold winter months.
-Every time you open the lid, you’re allowing precious heat to escape and prolonging the cooking time.
+Every time you open the lid, you’re allowing precious heat to escape that prolongs the cooking time.

-Using an easy read grill thermometer and a digital meat probe will help you resist the urge to check the progress by opening the lid.
+Using an instant read grill thermometer and a wireless digital meat probe will help you resist the urge to check the progress by opening the lid.
 Be patient and trust the process.